 Dunluce Castle is located dramatically close to a headland that plunges straight into the sea, along the North Antrim coast, and was the headquarters of the MacDonnell Clan.
 There is archaeological evidence of a village that surrounded the castle which was destroyed by fire in 1641.

 The site was also witness to the sinking of a colony ship that broke up on the rocks off Islay in 1857 with the loss of 240 lives.

 Giant’s Causeway, Co.
 Antrim – Northern Ireland’s iconic attraction

 No trip to the north coast is complete without this one!
 The Giant’s Causeway is proof that Mother Nature provides the most dramatic tourist attractions.
 The natural wonder is comprised of around 40,000 polygonal basalt rock columns, formed by the ancient volcanic landscape and stretching along the coastline like a series of gigantic stepping stones.

 A Giants Causeway Day Trip from Belfast is one of the country’s most popular excursions, with visitors taking the unique opportunity to walk one of nature’s most peculiar pathways.

 Derry City, Co.
 Derry – A historic city

 Derry is a Northern Ireland’s second biggest city and located very close to the Irish border.
 The city is full of history from the Walls of Derry to Free Derry Corner.
-The city has seen massive transformation in recent years with new attractions such as the peace bridge.
+The city has seen a massive transformation in recent years with new attractions such as the peace bridge.